csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 ison operation; for instance, if we removed just “>\= 4” from the above, the expression would return course identifiers of all courses that have a credits subelement, regardless of its value.

-- XPath provides several functions that can be used as part of predicates, in- cluding testing the position of the current node in the sibling order and the aggregate function count(), which counts the number of nodes matched by the expression to which it is applied.
+- XPath provides several functions that can be used as part of predicates, including testing the position of the current node in the sibling order and the aggregate function count(), which counts the number of nodes matched by the expression to which it is applied.
 For example, on the XML representation in Figure 23.6, the path expression:

 /university-2/instructor[count(/teaches/course)> 2]